English

 Those objectives usually come from the deficiencies or from the elements to improve from your old Helpdesk solution, usually pointed out by your users.
-When performing a change, it is important to try and improve on those elements, but also consider the strengths of your old solution.
-You do not want to gain something on one side and lose something else on the other side.
+When performing a change, it is important to try and improve on those elements but also consider the strengths of your old solution.
+You want to avoid gaining something on one side and losing something else on the other side.

 How can you reach all of those objectives as efficiently as possible?
-That’s not easy, since some of those objectives may not require you to move in the same direction as others in order to reach them and improve your Helpdesk.
+That’s not easy since some of those objectives may not require you to move in the same direction as others to reach them and improve your Helpdesk.
 How do you harmonize everything?

 How to choose your new Helpdesk?

-Before picking a new solution, you need to do some work in order to establish a concrete plan, to analyze what are your Helpdesk needs exactly.
-Precisely, you should describe the functionalities you want and the expected integration of your current processes.
-Ideally, you should base yourself on ITIL best-practices for that step.
+Before you pick a new solution, you'll need to work to establish a concrete plan and analyze what your Helpdesk needs exactly.
+You should describe the functionalities you want and the expected integration of your current processes.
+Ideally, you should base yourself on ITIL's best practices for that step.

-Once that is done, you can establish selection criteria’s for your Helpdesk.
-You can determine your choice based on flexibility, implementation time, licensing model (on premise or SaaS), the cost or the provider’s credentials.
+Once that is done, you can establish selection criteria for your Helpdesk.
+You can determine your choice based on flexibility, implementation time, licensing model (on-premises or SaaS), cost or the provider’s credentials.

 Among all the options available on the market, there are ITSM solutions that can answer your needs, no matter what your objectives are.